 First, realize that learning to edit a composition is a process.
 The more you proofread and edit your children’s papers, the easier it gets.
 You’ll soon become adept at spotting repeated words, awkward sentence structure, or those pesky, passive “to be” verbs such as is, am, are, was, and were.

 I began teaching writing classes in 1997.
-As you can imagine, over the past eleven years I’ve edited and graded thousands of compositions.
+As you can imagine, over the past many years I’ve edited and graded thousands of compositions.
 But when I look back at some of those earlier papers, even ones we published in our class anthologies, I still find things I missed entirely, or at least would have addressed differently.

 Does that mean I was unfit for the job?
 NO!
 Does it mean the kids remained weak writers?
 NO!
 Does it mean their writing didn’t make progress week by week?
 NO!
 It simply means my eye wasn’t as trained back then as it is now—and improve they did, in spite of all the errors I failed to catch.

 Get the Big Picture

 Are you the type whose critical eye is drawn to every little error?
 Does your pen begin its attack before you’ve reached the end of the first line?
 Do you pick apart the composition till it’s riddled with red marks?

 Your goal is to encourage your budding writer to take wing, not shoot her out of the sky, right?
 So strike a balance by reading the paper through several times first to get the big picture before deciding what kinds of suggestions to make.
 And then . . .

 Use an Objective Checklist

 Imagine a buoyant, sunny morning, bursting with possibility!
 The kids are cooperating with you and getting along with each other.
 The house is tidy, windows thrown open to catch the clean breeze.
 Lesson plans are in order, a vase of bright daisies graces the table, and you’re caught up on the laundry.